openfoodfacts/off-product-environmental-impact/doc/source/estimating-product-impact.rst

 Result warnings
 ---------------

 During the algorithm execution, errors can occur.
 In theses cases an exception will be raised and the program will be terminated.
 In other cases, the algorithm can encounter non blocking issues.
-For example, if :meth:`~impacts_estimation.impact_estimation.ImpactEstimator._check_defined_percentages` finds that the defined percentages are inconsistent, the program can still run ignoring these percentages.
+For example, if :meth:`~impacts_estimation.impacts_estimation.ImpactEstimator._check_defined_percentages` finds that the defined percentages are inconsistent, the program can still run ignoring these percentages.
 In that case, it will be recorded in the ``warnings`` attribute of the result.
 This attribute is a list of textual warnings about the algorithm execution or its result.

 .. code-block:: json
    :caption: Example of ``warnings`` result attribute content